turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

-And then we need to send a message instead of referencing the hash:
+And then we need to send a message in `find_by` rather than referencing the hash:

 ```ruby
 def find_by(field, value)